 The research organisation listed as the Project Owner in the application form must have authorised the submission of the grant application to the Research Council.
 The application must be aligned with the Project Owner’s strategies.

 You must have an approved doctorate.
 A referee panel will assess the project manager’s professional expertise and suitability to carry out the project.
 Experience of managing large, complex projects must be documented.

 Requirements relating to partners

 - The center's research shall be carried out by one or more research organizations in actual collaboration with relevant actors outside the research sector, e.g. within business, public enterprises or voluntary organizations.

 - The grant application must describe how the project incorporates the objectives of all the partners.

-- All partners must actively contribute to planning and following up the project (or research) and disseminating the centre’s results.
-Partners must ensure that the knowledge generated is utilised.
+- All partners must actively contribute to planning and following up the project (or research) and disseminating and utilization of the centre’s results.

 What can you seek funding for?